HadrienG2/numerical-multiset/README.md

   [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html)
   at the time of writing).
 This allows it to efficiently answer order-related queries, like in-order iteration over elements or extraction of the minimum/maximum element.
-There is however a price to pay, which is that the algorithmic complexity of order-unrelated multiset operations like insertions are deletions will scale less well as the number of elements grows.
+There is however a price to pay for these fast ordering queries, which is that the algorithmic complexity of order-unrelated multiset operations like insertions are deletions will scale less well as the number of elements grows.
-- **Numbers:** In Rust terms, a general-purpose ordered multiset is typically based on a data structure of the form `Map<Element, Collection<OtherElements>>` where `Map` is an associative container and `Collection` groups together elements that share a common key using something like a `Vec`.
+- **Numbers:** In Rust terms, a general-purpose multiset is typically based on a data structure of the form `Map<Element, Collection<OtherElements>>` where `Map` is an associative container and `Collection` groups together elements that share a common key using something like a `Vec`.
 However, the multiset provided by this crate is not general-purpose, but instead specialized for machine number types (`u32`, `f32`...) and newtypes thereof.
-These number types share a few properties that this crate leverages to improve ergonomics, memory usage and execution
+These number types share a few properties that this crate leverages to improve ergonomics, memory usage and execution performance:
-  performance:
     * The equality operator of machine numbers is defined such that if two numbers compare equal, they are the same number, i.e. there is no hidden internal information that their `PartialEq` implementation does not look